gerverska/fun-gi/README.md

     # Then run the build script ####
     bash code/00-build.sh

-A `make` implementation is on the horizon.
+A `make` implementation is on the horizon…